Open accessibility options

 👥 Data subjects: Companies that visit our website

-🤝 Purpose: Evaluation of visitor information to optimize our website.
+🤝 Purpose: Analysis of visitor information to optimize the website.

-📓 Data processed: Technical information about the browser, operating system, and device, length of stay, and interactions on the website
+📓 Data processed: Technical information about browser, operating system and device, time spent on the website, interactions on the website

 📅 Storage period: As long as the data is needed for the purposes.